leiyangleon/Geogrid/docs/instruction.md

        repeatTime:          time period between the acquisition of the two optical images
        numberOfLines:       number of lines (in y direction)
        numberOfSamples:     number of samples (in x direction)

-       ------------------MISC------------------
+       epsgDem:             EPSG code for DEM map projection
+       epsgDat:             EPSG code for image data map projection

+       ------------------MISC parameters (preparation for autoRIFT)------------------
        nodata_out:          nodata value in the output
-       chipSizeX0:          Smallest chip size allowed (in m), which only gets used when the chip size minimum and maximum are provided.
+       chipSizeX0:          Smallest chip size allowed (in m)
+       gridSpacingX:        Grid spacing in X direction (in m)
+       _xlim:               x coordinate limits (in m)
+       _ylim:               y coordinate limits (in m)
+       pOff:                Grid starting pixel index in horizontal direction (in integer pixels)
+       lOff:                Grid starting line index in vertical direction (in integer pixels)
+       pCount:              number of grid pixels in horizontal direction (in integer pixels)
+       lCount:              number of grid lines in vertical direction (in integer pixels)
+       X_res:               grid posting in horizontal direction (in m)
+       Y_res:               grid posting in vertical direction (in m)

        ------------------input file names------------------
        demname:             (input; required) file path/name of the DEM
-       dhdxname:            (input; not required) file path/name of the local surface slope in geographic x- (easting) coodinate
+       dhdxname:            (input; not required) file path/name of the local surface slope in x-coodinate (easting)
-       dhdyname:            (input; not required) file path/name of the local surface slope in geographic y- (northing) coodinate
+       dhdyname:            (input; not required) file path/name of the local surface slope in y-coodinate (northing)
-       vxname:              (input; not required) file path/name of the motion velocity in geographic x- (easting) coodinate
+       vxname:              (input; not required) file path/name of the motion velocity (in m/yr) in x-coodinate (easting)
-       vyname:              (input; not required) file path/name of the motion velocity in geographic y- (northing) coodinate
+       vyname:              (input; not required) file path/name of the motion velocity (in m/yr) in y-coodinate (northing)
-       srxname:             (input; not required) file path/name of the velocity search range in geographic x- (easting) coodinate
+       srxname:             (input; not required) file path/name of the velocity search range (in m/yr) in x-coodinate (easting)
-       sryname:             (input; not required) file path/name of the velocity search range in geographic y- (northing) coodinate
+       sryname:             (input; not required) file path/name of the velocity search range (in m/yr) in y-coodinate (northing)
-       csminxname:          (input; not required) file path/name of the chip size minimum (in m) in geographic x- (easting) coodinate
+       csminxname:          (input; not required) file path/name of the chip size minimum (in m) in horizontal direction
-       csminyname:          (input; not required) file path/name of the chip size minimum (in m) in geographic y- (northing) coodinate
+       csminyname:          (input; not required) file path/name of the chip size minimum (in m) in vertical direction
-       csmaxxname:          (input; not required) file path/name of the chip size maximum (in m) in geographic x- (easting) coodinate
+       csmaxxname:          (input; not required) file path/name of the chip size maximum (in m) in horizontal direction
-       csmaxyname:          (input; not required) file path/name of the chip size maximum (in m) in geographic y- (northing) coodinate
+       csmaxyname:          (input; not required) file path/name of the chip size maximum (in m) in vertical direction
        ssmname:             (input; not required) file path/name of the stable surface mask

        ------------------output file names------------------
-       winlocname:          (output) file name for the two-band (in x and y-direction) pixel indices (at each grid point)
+       winlocname:          (output) file path/name of the 2-band (in image horizontal and vertical direction) pixel indices (at each grid point)
-       winoffname:          (output) file name of the two-band (in x and y-direction) pixel displacement (at each grid point)
+       winoffname:          (output) file path/name of the 2-band (in image horizontal and vertical direction) downstream search (expected) pixel displacement (at each grid point)
-       winsrname:           (output) file name of the two-band (in x and y-direction) pixel search range (at each grid point)
+       winsrname:           (output) file path/name of the 2-band (in image horizontal and vertical direction) pixel search range (at each grid point)
-       wincsminname:        (output) file name of the two-band (in x and y-direction) chip size minimum in pixels (at each grid point)
+       wincsminname:        (output) file path/name of the 2-band (in image horizontal and vertical direction) chip size minimum in pixels (at each grid point)
-       wincsmaxname:        (output) file name of the two-band (in x and y-direction) chip size maximum in pixels (at each grid point)
+       wincsmaxname:        (output) file path/name of the 2-band (in image horizontal and vertical direction) chip size maximum in pixels (at each grid point)
-       winssmname:          (output) file name of the stable surface mask (at each grid point)
+       winssmname:          (output) file path/name of the stable surface mask (at each grid point)
-       winro2vxname:        (output) file name of the two-band (in x and y-direction) conversion coefficients from pixel displacement to motion velocity in geographic x-coordinate (at each grid point)
+       winro2vxname:        (output) file path/name of the 2-band (in image horizontal and vertical direction) conversion coefficients from pixel displacement to x-direction (easting) motion velocity (at each grid point)
-       winro2vyname:        (output) file name of the two-band (in x and y-direction) conversion coefficients from pixel displacement to motion velocity in geographic y-coordinate (at each grid point)
+       winro2vyname:        (output) file path/name of the 2-band (in image horizontal and vertical direction) conversion coefficients from pixel displacement to y-direction (northing) motion velocity (at each grid point)

-       Note: all the above outputs will be created.
-However, when "dhdxname" and "dhdyname" are not provided, "winoffname", "winro2vxname" and "winro2vyname" will be nodata everywhere; when "vxname", and "vyname" are not provided, "winoffname" will be nodata everywhere; only when all of "dhdxname", "dhdyname", "vxname", and "vyname" are provided, these four outputs ("winlocname", "winoffname", "winro2vxname" and "winro2vyname") have meaningful values.
-In addition, "winsrname" is meaningful when "srname" is provided; "wincsminname" is meaningul when "csminxname" and "csminyname" are provided; "wincsmaxname" is meaningul when "csmaxxname" and "csmaxyname" are provided; "winssmname" is meaningful when "ssmname" is provided.
-Otherwise, there will be nodata values as assigned by "nodata_out" everywhere in the outputs.
+* For using Geogrid, a grid must be specified, which can be a real DEM for processing radar imagery and a dummy DEM (with all zero values) for optical imagery.
+Each of the rest optional input can be either used or omitted.

+       input "demname"                                         -> output "winlocname"
+* For full/combinative use of the optional inputs, please see below, where some ouputs may depend on multiple inputs and others may only depend on single input

+       input "dhdxname"/"dhdyname"                             -> output "winro2vxname"/"winro2vyname"
+       input "dhdxname"/"dhdyname" and "vxname"/"vyname"       -> output "winro2vxname"/"winro2vyname" and "winoffname"
+       input "dhdxname"/"dhdyname" and "srxname"/"sryname"     -> output "winro2vxname"/"winro2vyname" and "winsrname"
+       input "csminxname"/"csminyname"                         -> output "wincsminname"
+       input "csmaxxname"/"csmaxyname"                         -> output "wincsmaxname"
+       input "ssmname"                                         -> output "winssmname"
+  _Note: "winlocname" will always be created, while the others will be generated contingent upon that the corresponding optional inputs are provided as above._

 * After the above parameters are set, run the module as below to create the output files

        obj.geogrid() or obj.runGeogrid()

-where "obj.geogrid()" is for radar-coordinate imagery, and "obj.runGeogrid()" for Cartesian-coordinate imagery.
+where "obj.geogrid()" is for radar-coordinate imagery, and "obj.runGeogrid()" for map-projected Cartesian-coordinate (optical) imagery.